lukaszgryglicki/aws_eks_health_test/README.md

 # ekshealthtest

-`ekshealthtest` is a health test for AWS EKS deployment - test connecting to other infra parts for use on K8s. you can run it manually/locally.
+`ekshealthtest` is a health test for AWS EKS deployment - test connecting to other infra parts for use on K8s.
+You can run it manually/locally.

 # Running locally